-Finding the best material for your cladding is important for several reasons – as well as defining the look and feel of your design, it also has a major role to play in the safety and longevity of your building.
-Choosing timber cladding offers many benefits over alternatives, including sustainability, durability, and visual appeal.
+Finding the best solution to clad buildings is important for several reasons – as well as defining the look and feel of your design, it also has a major role to play in the safety and longevity of your building.
+Choosing exterior wood cladding cladding offers many benefits over alternatives, including sustainability, durability, and visual appeal.

 Why use timber cladding at all?